bsmith18/Roboscape/README.md

 # Roboscape
-Code for image processing part of roboscape
+Code for image processing part of roboscape.
+Camera used is a Basler ace acA1920-150uc Color USB 3.0 Camera.

 ## Contents
 This repo contains the following folders: